The Farmer and the Viper: Variations on a theme

 In one of the fable's alternative versions, the farmer takes the snake home to revive it and is bitten there.
 Eustache Deschamps told it this way in a moral ballade dating from the end of the 14th century in which the repeated refrain is "Evil for good is often the return."
 William Caxton amplified this version by having the snake threaten the farmer's wife and then strangle the farmer when he tried to intervene.
 In still another variation, the farmer kills the snake with an axe when it threatens his wife and children.
 La Fontaine tells it thus as "Le villageois et le serpent" (VI.13).

 The Russian fabulist Ivan Krylov, who often used La Fontaine's fables for a variation of his own, adapted the story to address contemporary circumstances in his "The Peasant & The Snake".
 Written at a time when many Russian families were employing French prisoners from Napoleon I's invasion of 1812 to educate their children, he expressed his distrust of the defeated enemy.
 In his fable the snake seeks sanctuary in a peasant home and pleads to be taken in as a servant.
-The peasant replies that he cannot take the risk of endangering his family and kills the snake.
+The peasant replies that he cannot take the risk, since even if it is honest about its kindness, a single kind snake will set the precedent for a hundred wicked ones to enter.

 In Nathaniel Hawthorne's short story "Egotism or The Bosom-Serpent" (1843), the proverbial phrase as used in Milton's Samson Agonistes was given a new psychological twist.
-Sampson was alluding to cherishing the proverbial 'snake in the bosom', in this case the woman who had betrayed him.
-In Hawthorne's story a husband separated from his wife, but still dwelling upon her, becomes inturned and mentally unstable.
+Samson was there alluding to cherishing the proverbial 'snake in the bosom', in that case the woman who had betrayed him.
+In Hawthorne's story a husband separated from his wife, but unable to forget her, becomes inturned and mentally unstable.
 The obsession that is killing him (and may even have taken physical form) vanishes once the couple are reconciled.

 Khushwant Singh's short story "The Mark of Vishnu" (1950) adapts the situation of the fable to an Eastern background.
 A Brahmin priest, assured in the belief that a cobra has a godly nature and will never harm others if treated courteously, is nevertheless killed by the snake when trying to heal and feed it.
+It also links with an ancient Indian analogue of the fable found in the Buddhist Veluka Jataka.
+There a hermit cherishes a young viper, keeping it in the joint of a bamboo (despite being warned by his teacher that "a viper can never be trusted"), and is eventually killed by its poisonous bite.

-Oscar Brown Jr. adapted the fable as a song called The Snake, released in 1963 and recorded in several versions in the 1960s and 1970s.
+It was also the same scepticism about relationships that Oscar Brown Jr. emphasised in the song he based on the fable called The Snake, first released in 1963.